Home » Matthew Ness

-As a criminal defense lawyer, Matthew Ness sees a link through history between himself and the Founding Fathers who wrote the Constitution and Bill of Rights as an “heir of the American Revolution.”
+As a criminal law attorney, Matthew Ness sees a link through history between himself and the Founding Fathers who wrote the Constitution and Bill of Rights as an “heir of the American Revolution.”

 The rights of criminal defendants to be free from unreasonable searches and seizures, to fair and speedy trials, to just punishment, and to not be coerced into self-incrimination, are among the most sacred in the U.S. Constitution — and in the Pennsylvania Bill of Rights that predates the federal version.